smarttv-dev/smart-tv/CONTRIBUTING.md

 ## Recognition

 Contributors will be recognized in:

 - CHANGELOG.md
 - Release notes
 - Contributors page (when available)

 ## License

-By contributing to Smart TV, you agree that your contributions will be licensed under the MIT License.
+By contributing to Smart TV, you agree that your contributions will be licensed under the BSD 3-Clause License.

 ---